 “We’ve recognized that there is a significant opportunity for companies to move from their current safety performance to achieving world-class safety,” said Sizemore.
 “Every incident, every accident on every project, everyday is entirely avoidable.”

-In recognition of National Safety Stand-Down Week, Procore.org is kicking off its third annual Procore Safety Qualified program May 6.
+Safety on the jobsite will always continue to improve and evolve.
+Stay on top of the latest safety hazards and best practices by signing up for the Procore Safety Qualified program.
 All courses are free.
-After completing the 2019 Procore Safety Qualified series you and your team will earn nine continuing education units and the 2019 hard hat sticker.
+After completing the Procore Safety Qualified series you and your team will earn nine continuing education units and the 2019 hard hat sticker.
 Register here.